natecostello/van_two_point_oh/blog/2021-6-13-cell-unboxing/unboxing-eve-cells.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'We unboxed and took physical measurements on our LFP cells that will form our battery.'
 ---
-**TLDR: We unboxed and took physical measurements on our LFP cells that will form our battery.**<!--excerpt-->
+**TLDR: We unboxed and took physical measurements on our LFP cells that will form our battery.**

 We received our cells in late May, but haven't had a chance to actually open them.
 Today was the day.